 Transcripts are issued by VCFA's Registrar's Office.
-Transcripts are available through myVCFA, the college's secure "Self-Service" portal: myvcfa.vcfa.edu Unofficial transcripts (a simple listing of semesters and credit awarded, mainly intended for student use) may be viewed and printed free of charge; there is a \$10 fee for each official transcript issued, and payment must be submitted with the transcript request.
+Transcripts are available through myVCFA, the college's secure student portal: sso.vcfa.edu.
+Unofficial transcripts (a simple listing of semesters and credit awarded, mainly intended for student use) may be viewed and printed free of charge.
+There is a \$10 fee for each official transcript issued, and payment must be submitted with the transcript request.

-Once all end-of-semester paperwork (final evaluations from both the student and their faculty advisor) is submitted by the Program office to the Registrar's office, final assessments and credits awarded are posted to each student's academic record, usually within one week.
-The earliest date students should expect their academic records to be updated and transcripts to become available is two weeks after the residency.
+Once all end-of-semester paperwork (final evaluations from both the student and their faculty advisor, and final grades) is submitted by the Program office to the Registrar's office, final grades and credits awarded are posted to each student's academic record.
+The earliest date students should expect their academic records to be updated and transcripts to become available is two weeks after the semester end date.